Imrane03/better-sam/docs/manual.md

 S.A.M. is capable of speaking in a wide range of tones and at many different rates.
-Both pitch and speed controls are accessed bysingle POKES to memory locations.
+Both pitch and speed controls are accessed by single POKES to memory locations.

 The following chart shows the effects of different values in the pitch